 Once the object is printed, it’s baked in a forced-circulation oven with a set temperature.
 This causes a chemical reaction that strengthens the print.
 This process is known as thermal curing.
 The double curing process used in CLIP printing is said to allow for producing engineering-grade materials.

-The CLIP technology allows to print 25-100 times faster than the usual methods.
+The CLIP technology allows printing 25-100 times faster than the usual methods.
 Carbon3D published a comparison chart on their website as proof.

 CLIP 3D printers aren’t cheap, but large companies quickly took interest in them.
 For example, Adidas, Ford, Resolution Medical Inc, a medical equipment manufacturer in Minneapolis, TruVenture Composites LLC, etc. Such a rise in popularity is explained by high accuracy and speed that allow for producing high-quality goods with a prime cost lower than that of products manufactured using traditional methods.